yetibot/yetibot.github.io/resources/templates/md/pages/dev-guide.md

 Yetibot has the ability to look ahead into the command pipeline and optionally consume subsequent commands from a command handler function.
-In relational algebra this is often referred to as pushing down an operation.
+In relational algebra this is often referred to as pushing down an operation, common in RDBMS.

 Consider `history | random` as an example.
 The `history` command looks ahead at the next commands in the pipeline, sees that it's a command it knows how to